globe icon

 Debitum's ICO and the DEB Token

-Experienced investors may recall that Debitum Network participated in a Token Generation Event (TGE), where the platform sold DEB Tokens, a type of utility token, to contributors.
+Experienced investors may recall that Debitum Network participated in a Token Generation Event (TGE) in which the platform sold DEB Tokens, a utility token, to contributors.
 The funds raised from this event were intended to build the platform and expand the business.

 According to Debitum’s whitepaper, the platform was designed to address the credit gap for small and medium-sized enterprises (SMEs).
 The founder has confirmed that this goal remains a priority for the platform.